 The Institute of Medical Illustrators’ website is the knowledge hub for all practitioners and newsworthy items can be promoted here and via our social media networks.
 Please contact the IMI webmaster: firstname.lastname@example.org

-Potential employers can search our membership for a professional Medical Illustrator.
+Potential employers can search our membership database for a professional Medical Illustrator.

 You can search by keywords such as legal, art, photography, video or design as well as searching by profession, town and region.